Drainage Board for Dane County

 County Logo

-Drainage districts are local governmental entities organized primarily to drain lands for agricultural use but may include other purposes.
+Drainage districts are local governmental entities, separate from the county but named according to the county in which the district functions.
+They are created by the County Circuit Court primarily to drain lands for agricultural use but may include other purposes.
 The majority of drainage districts in Wisconsin were formed in the early 1900s and established a legal mechanism for managing drains and related facilities to ensure reliable drainage.
 Drainage districts can include and benefit both agricultural and non-agricultural lands.
 Property owners whose land benefits from being in a drainage district pay assessments to cover the cost of constructing, maintaining, and repairing district drains.
 More information:

 Maps & Resources